FrankLawrence/Obsidian-Vault/University/Vrije/Advanced Network Programming/Hardware and Userspace Networking.md

     - **Lock-free**: data structures using single producer/single consumer queues
     - **Private per-core**: Each core has its own memory allocator and caching

 mTCP also implements cache alignments/packing.
 CPU caches have cache lines of certain sizes, typically 64 bytes.
-That is the unit of data transfer between the CPU cache and the DRAM.
+That is the unit of data transfer between the CPU cache and the [[DRAM]].
 So you want to align your `tcp_struct` on the cache line size and group together frequently accessed items.
 ![[Pasted image 20241020014751.png|500]]
 Here in this case, due to the unfortunate ordering in which the struct fields are defined, seq and ack number happen to lie on different cache lines.
 However, often they are processes together.
 Hence, it makes sense to pack them on the same cache line by reordering their definition order.
 In the Linux kernel you see many such examples ...